 The cooking process

 Panta Bhat is a type of fermented rice.
 We cook regular rice and then discard the starch.
 We soak it overnight to ferment.
 It is way more nutritious than normal rice.
-We serve it with basic Aloo Bhate (aloo chokha), Begun Bhate, or Dal Bora, Daal Bhate or with Kochu Shak or with Ilish Mach bhaja or Ambol.
+We serve it with basic Aloo Bhate (aloo chokha), Begun Bhate, or Dal Bora, Daal Bhate, or with Kochu Shak or with Ilish Mach bhaja or Ambol.

-Common details about Panta bhat
+Common details about Panta Bhat

 It is way more nutritious than normal rice.
 Rich in Iron, Potassium, Calcium, Vitamin C, and B, fermented rice is wholesome.

 We prefer to use parboiled rice aka Shiddho Chaal instead of Basmati or another fragrant variety of rice.
 As termed as common people's food, normal rice needless to say the practical option to select.
 In addition. the fine variety would not help in the process of fermentation.
-Moreover, the fragrance is not something you need when the fermented rice is having its special aroma.
+Moreover, the fragrance is not something you need when fermented rice is having its special aroma.

 It is.
-The ghoti clan (people who have their origin in West Bengal) cooks it on the night of Saraswati puja and it is being served on the very next day as part of the Shitol Shoshti Platter along with Gota Shiddho, Postor Bora, and alur Dum.
+The ghoti clan (people who have their origin in West Bengal) cooks it on the night of Saraswati puja and it is served on the very next day as part of the Shitol Shoshti Platter along with Gota Shiddho, Postor Bora, and alur Dum.

-On the other hand, Bangal Clan (people having their origin in Bangladesh) cooks it on the night of Nabami during Durga Pujo and it is being served on Dashami along with kochur Shag and Ilish Mach Bhaja.
+On the other hand, Bangal Clan (people having their origin in Bangladesh) cooks it on the night of Nabami during Durga Pujo and it is served on Dashami along with kochur Shag and Ilish Mach Bhaja.

 In the Muslim household as well, this is served on Nababarsha and during the iftar along with different kinds of Bhorta in both India (West Bengal) and Bangladesh.

 Both are almost the same as rice is the main ingredient in making Panta Bhaat and Pokhala.
-In both the recipes, rice is being fermented.
+In both recipes, rice is fermented.
 However, Pokhala is fermented with sour curd as well in Odisha (dahi pakhala) while we mostly ferment panta with water in Bengal

 This food is ideal to beat the summer due to its cooling properties.